Top Online Colleges for Law Enforcement Degrees

-The 106 online programs on this comprehensive list will prepare students to work in local police departments, federal agencies, national parks, and courts, and the schools that made our top law enforcement colleges ranking list are particularly strong options for aspiring law enforcement professionals.
+The 105 online law enforcement programs on this comprehensive list will help prepare students to work in local police departments, federal agencies, national parks, and courts, and the schools that made our list of top online law enforcement colleges are particularly strong options for aspiring law enforcement professionals.
 Online law enforcement degrees are available at the associate, bachelor's, master's, and certificate levels.

-Students should also consider accreditation and career options, when choosing an online degree in law enforcement.
-There is no specific programmatic accreditation for law enforcement degrees.
-Therefore, students should focus on institutions with regional or national accreditations when selecting which online schools to attend.
+Students should also consider accreditation and career options when choosing an online degree in law enforcement.
+Since there is no specific programmatic accreditation for law enforcement degrees, students should focus on institutions with regional or national accreditations when selecting which online schools to attend.

 Top Online Colleges Offering Law Enforcement Degrees

-The schools on this list offer affordable online law enforcement degrees of the highest academic quality.
+The schools on this list offer a combination of affordability and academic rigor, earning them the title of the top online law enforcement degrees of 2017.
 These top colleges offer fully online degrees in multiple specialties at the associate, bachelor's, master's, and certificate levels.
-University of San Diego has the highest academic strength score on the list, an outstanding 76%, and an affordable annual tuition of only $10,835.
-Our #1 ranked school, Union College - KY, has the lowest tuition on the list at $7,500 per year and an impressive academic strength score of 61%.
+Florida State University has the highest academic strength score on the list, an outstanding 75%, and offers a BS in Public Safety and Security with three unique concentration options.
+Top-ranked Drury University offers both an associate and a bachelor's degree in law enforcement with an annual tuition at the bachelor's level of $8,970.

 View our methodology for more details.